Louis Manna: Conviction

 Between August 1987 and January 1988, the Federal Bureau of Investigation recorded 12 conversations in which Manna and other Genovese mobsters discussed murdering John Gotti, Gene Gotti, and New York contractor Irwin Schiff.
 While discussing the John Gotti murder, Manna advised the hitman to wear a disguise as the target area was fairly open.
 On August 8, 1987, Schiff was shot in the head while dining in a Manhattan restaurant.
 Manna was later indicted and on June 26, 1989, Manna was convicted of conspiring to murder John Gotti, Gene Gotti, and Irwin Schiff in aid of racketeering.
 On September 26, 1989, Judge Maryanne Trump-Barry sentenced Manna to 80 years in federal prison.

-It was revealed by the FBI in 2004 that prior to Manna's sentencing he was involved in a murder plot of Judge Maryanne Trump Barry, the United States Attorney Samuel A. Alito and Chief Prosecutor Michael Chertoff.
+It was revealed by the FBI in 2004 that prior to Manna's sentencing, he was involved in a murder plot of Judge Maryanne Trump-Barry, United States Attorney Samuel A. Alito, and Chief Prosecutor Michael Chertoff.

 In December 2020, the 91-year old Manna requested compassionate release, but was denied.
 He was denied release again in November 2021.

 As of December 2021, Manna is incarcerated at the Federal Medical Center (FMC) in Rochester, Minnesota.
 His projected release date is November 7, 2054.

+In April 2025, Manna was released on compassionate release at the age of 95.
+He was suffering from several ailments including lung cancer, Parkinson's disease, low blood pressure, and a stroke.